Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ## Common Issues

-### Is Amplitude GTM template support React Native (Android or iOS) app?
+### Does Amplitude GTM template support React Native (Android or iOS) apps?

 No. The Amplitude Analytics Browser SDK only suport the web conatiner, designed for desktop and mobile browsers.
 Amplitude does not provide support for GTM templates for mobile apps at this time.
 To request this feature, please submit your request.
 Please submit a feature request at [here](https://help.amplitude.com/hc/en-us/requests/new).

 ### Can we add some logic to Amplitude template?

-Yes, but not recommended.
+Yes, but it's not recommended.
 Modified Community Gallery Templates will no longer receive updates provided by the developer but you can always restore the template to start receiving notifications again.

 ### Missing some events?